Kale Clague: Major junior

 Clague competed in four pre-season games with the Wheat Kings during their 2013–14 season, where he recorded two goals and five points, before being returned to the Alberta Midget Hockey League.
 He eventually rejoined the WHL to compete with the Wheat Kings in the 2014 WHL Playoffs.
 At the age of 16, Clague made his rookie season debut with the Wheat Kings but a series of injuries limited him to 20 games.
 When reflecting on the year, Clague said "It was hard to overcome those injuries and it sucked to sit out all those games.
-But I worked hard with our trainer in Brandon and got healthy again and ready for this [2015–16] year."
+But I worked hard with our trainer in Brandon and got healthy again and ready for the 2015–16 WHL season."

 Following his disappointing rookie season, Clague increased his offensive output and recorded 43 points in 71 regular-season games and played in the 2016 CHL/NHL Top Prospects Game.
 By the conclusion of the playoffs, he tied for second among WHL defensemen in scoring with 14 points in 21 games.
-As a result, Clague was drafted in the second round, 51st overall, by the Los Angeles Kings in the 2016 NHL Entry Draft.
+As a result, Clague was drafted in the second round, 51st overall, by the Los Angeles Kings in the 2016 NHL entry draft.
 He joined the Kings for their 2016 development camp but suffered a leg injury and was forced to leave early.
 The injury came when an Arizona Coyotes prospect hit him and he fell awkwardly into the end boards.
 Upon returning to the WHL, Clague was named one of the Wheat Kings alternate captains for the 2016–17 season.

 Clague began his final full season with the Wheat Kings by earning WHL Player of the Week for the week ending October 23, 2016.
 The honour came after he registered six points in his first two games of the season following his leg injury.
 As a result of his play during the remainder of the season, Clague signed a three-year entry-level contract with the Kings on March 6, 2017.
 At the time of the signing, he led team defenseman in points and assists and ranked second in goals with five.
 Following this, he was also named an WHL Eastern Conference First Team All-Star.

 During the 2017 offseason, Clague was again invited to participate in the Los Angeles Kings' rookie and training camp.
 While with the Kings, he participated in two preseason games against the Anaheim Ducks and Vegas Golden Knights.
 By January, Clague had recorded 47 points in 28 games tying defenceman David Quenneville for the league scoring lead among defenceman.
-On January 17, leading up to the 2018 WHL Trade Deadline, Clague was traded to the Moose Jaw Warriors in exchange for Luka Burzan, Chase Hartje, a second-round pick in the 2018 WHL Bantam Draft, and first-round picks in the 2019 and 2021 drafts.
+On January 17, leading up to the 2018 WHL Trade Deadline, Clague was traded to the Moose Jaw Warriors in exchange for Luka Burzan, Chase Hartje, a second-round pick in the 2018 WHL bantam draft, and first-round picks in the 2019 and 2021 drafts.